Adam Blair

 Blair previously played for the Melbourne Storm between 2006 and 2011, where he won the 2009 NRL Grand Final, which was later stripped due to salary cap breaches, the Wests Tigers between 2012 and 2014, the Brisbane Broncos between 2015 and 2017, and finally the New Zealand Warriors between 2018 and his final season in 2020.
 He was a member of the New Zealand side that won the 2008 World Cup, and has captained the team and played for the NRL All Stars.

+Blair has also been employed by Sky Sport (New Zealand) as a presenter during rugby league shows.

 Early years

 Blair was born in Whangarei, New Zealand, and is of Māori descent.

 Blair played his junior football for the Northland Carvers and attended Whangarei Boys' High School before recruited by the Melbourne Storm as a 16-year-old where he moved to Brisbane, Queensland and played for their feeder club the Norths Devils with Greg Inglis while attending Wavell State High School.
 Blair was a Junior Kiwi in 2002 and 2003.